 Outcome based feedback

 Every time a player performs a skill there is an outcome.
 The pass went where they wanted or didn’t.
 Their serve went to their target or not.
 The attack was a kill, or it was a blocked ball, an error, or a dig.
 I think you probably get the idea.
+This is knowledge of performance.

-We coaches cannot possible comment on every time each one of our players touches the ball.
+We coaches cannot possibly comment on every time each one of our players touches the ball.
 That means this outcome source of feedback is far bigger than anything we can provide ourselves.
 And yet, it probably doesn’t get the focus it requires.

 This is a tricky part of the feedback system.
 One the one hand, it’s outcomes we are after.
 The player needs to know whether they accomplished what they intended.
 The challenging part is when the desired outcome happens despite the player making a bad choice or executing the skill poorly.
 In other words, they were lucky rather than good.